quarkus-qe/quarkus-test-suite/README.md

 Testing OpenTelemetry with Jaeger components
  - Extension `quarkus-opentelemetry` - responsible for traces generation in OpenTelemetry format and export into OpenTelemetry components (opentelemetry-agent, opentelemetry-collector)

-Scenarios that test proper traces export to Jaeger components and context propagation.
+Scenarios that test proper traces export to Jaeger components, context propagation, OpenTelemetry SDK Autoconfiguration and CDI injection of OpenTelemetry beans.
 See also `monitoring/opentelemetry/README.md`

 ### `micrometer/prometheus`